tomat/blarg-css/README.md

 ## Minify

-Uses the CSS compressor class from Minify: http://code.google.com/p/minify/
+Uses the CSS compressor class from Minify, by Stephen Clay: http://code.google.com/p/minify/ Based on version 2.1.3

+## CSS to Inline Styles

+Uses a modified version of the CSS to Inline Styles class by Tijs Verkoyen: http://classes.verkoyen.eu/css_to_inline_styles Based on version 1.0.3

+## PHP Simple HTML DOM Parser

+Uses a modified version of the PHP Simple HTML DOM Parser by S.C.
+Chen: http://sourceforge.net/projects/simplehtmldom/ Based on version 1.11